Mapping g-factors and complex intervalley coupling in Si/SiGe by conveyor-mode shuttling: Discussion

-In this work, we have mapped the g-factor of a QD placed in an area of \SI{40}{\nano \meter} by \SI{400}{\nano \meter} with respect to a reference $g$-factor in a static QD.
-In the experiment we have measured the singlet-triplet oscillations of a spin-entangled electron spin pair that was spatially separated by conveyor-mode shuttling.
-We have observed appearance of two oscillation frequencies that exhibit a striking symmetry across the map.
-This symmetry is implied by theory~\cite{Woods24_2}, which explains also the observed bimodal distribution of frequencies.
-We compare the $g$-factor map with a map of valley splittings recorded with the same shuttle device.
-Using the valley-splitting map and a prediction of the theory that relates the electron $g$-factor and the valley phase, we reconstruct for the first time the complex intervalley coupling with high lateral resolution.
-This provides us with the means to separate the imaginary and real part of the intervalley coupling.
-We conclude that the valley splitting randomness in the studied heterostructure is dominated by alloy disorder at the Si/SiGe interface.
+We conclude that our measurements of the statistics of $\EVS$ (which are consistent with Rice distribution characterized by zero average value of complex intervalley coupling), the symmetry of simultaneously visible $g$-factors corresponding to two valleys, and the bimodality of distribution of these $g$-factors, give strong support to the recently elucidated theoretical picture of $\EVS$ and $g$-factor disorder in Si/SiGe structures \cite{Losert23,Woods24_2,Woods25}.

 Our new metrology provides valuable new insights in the theory of intervalley coupling, and allows for prediction of the valley dynamics of electrons in QD across the mapped area, which is important for high fidelity qubit manipulation.
-For scale-up of Si/SiGe quantum chips, a finite minimum of the valley splitting of at least a couple of \si{\micro \electronvolt} and a relatively smooth valley phase is desirable across the whole area of the device.
-There are many proposals to engineer the Si/SiGe heterostructure towards this goal.
+For scale-up of Si/SiGe quantum chips, a finite minimum of the valley splitting of at least a couple of tens of \si{\micro \electronvolt} and a relatively smooth valley phase is desirable across the whole area of the device.
+There are many proposals to engineer the Si/SiGe heterostructure towards this goal \cite{McJunkin21,Wuetz2022,Esposti23,Losert23,Klos2024, thayil25,thayil2025arXiv,marcogliese25,rahlff_arXiv2026,kanaar26}.
 Our mapping method will help to validate the progress, and reveal insights into the dominant enhancement mechanisms.